 The license award process in the mining sector is regulated by the Minerals and Mining Law (2000), under Chapters 5, 6, and 7.
 Liberia practices an open door negotiated system for allocating mineral rights on a first-come-first-serve basis.
 The types of licenses include Reconnaissance, Prospecting, Exploration and Mining Licenses.
 There are different classes of mineral licenses including Class A, B, and C.

 The Law also allowed the government to enter into a Mineral Development Agreement (MDA) with any eligible applicant.
-Eligible Applicants shall have concluded an MDA or other agreement with the government in order to be granted either an Exploration License or a Class A Mining License.
+Eligible Applicants shall have concluded an MDA or other agreement with the government to be granted either an Exploration License or a Class A Mining License.

 In the figure below are presented the different mineral rights that were granted according to the Minerals and Mining Law, 2000: